whatwg/cookiestore/explainer.md

 ### Opinions

-This API defaults cookie paths to '/' for write and delete operations.
-The implicit relative path-scoping of cookies to '.' has caused a lot of additional complexity for relatively little gain given their security equivalence under the same-origin policy and the difficulties arising from multiple same-named cookies at overlapping paths on the same domain.
+This API defaults cookie paths to `/` for cookie write operations, including deletion/expiration.
+The implicit relative path-scoping of cookies to `.` has caused a lot of additional complexity for relatively little gain given their security equivalence under the same-origin policy and the difficulties arising from multiple same-named cookies at overlapping paths on the same domain.
+Cookie paths without a trailing `/` are treated as if they had a trailing `/` appended for cookie write operations.
+Cookie paths must start with `/` for write operations, and must not contain any `..` path segments.
+Query parameters and URL fragments are not allowed in paths for cookie write operations.

+URLs without a trailing `/` are treated as if the final path segment had been removed for cookie read operations, including change monitoring.
+Paths for cookie read operations are resolved relative to the default read cookie path.

 This API defaults cookies to "Secure" when they are written from a secure web origin.
 This is intended to prevent unintentional leakage to unsecured connections on the same domain.
 Furthermore it disallows (to the extent permitted by the browser implementation) [creation or modification of `Secure`-flagged cookies from unsecured web origins](https://tools.ietf.org/html/draft-ietf-httpbis-cookie-alone-00) and [enforces special rules for the `__Host-` and `__Secure-` cookie name prefixes](https://tools.ietf.org/html/draft-ietf-httpbis-cookie-prefixes-00).